theman-oj10/CareerSync/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
-    * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+    * Pros: Will use less memory (e.g. for `delete`, just save the internshipdata being deleted).
     * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_